Suggested links

 As addiction takes hold, the brain becomes more and more desensitized to pleasure, and the person may find it difficult to enjoy other activities that they once enjoyed.

-Soon after, they may, in turn, see a decline in personal relationships, work productivity, and overall quality of life.
+Soon after, they may see a decline in personal relationships, work productivity, and overall quality of life.

-Porn addiction can lead to feelings of guilt, shame, and low self-esteem, which can contribute to depression, anxiety, and other mental health disorders.
+Porn addiction can lead to guilt, shame, and low self-esteem, contributing to depression, anxiety, and other mental health disorders.

 Excessive pornography consumption may also impact a person’s ability to form healthy relationships, leading to feelings of isolation and loneliness.